 Following the cancellation of the 2020 NEU Annual Conference, the NEU held a Zoom Special Conference on 3 October.

-The NEU Annual Conference scheduled to be held in Manchester is being held virtually from 7-9 April.
+The NEU Annual Conference 2021, was held virtually in Manchester in April.

 Cancellation of Annual Conference, Bournemouth 2020

 We regret to say we have decided to cancel our conference in Bournemouth.
 The National Officers have made this decision today, 13th March, after an extensive discussion following a report from the Joint General Secretaries.

 We reached this difficult decision because:

 - We believe that many delegates would have chosen not to attend and that those not attending would be drawn disproportionately from vulnerable groups and also from those with caring responsibilities for children and vulnerable adults.
 As such we feel that the conference would not have been truly representative.

 - We think that the nature of the conference environment, more than 1,500 delegates and guests from all regions and nations, in close quarters in an enclosed building for more than 4 days would have an elevated risk of creating a virus spreading event.
 In turn this could have led to many activists and staff being self-isolated and/or ill at the same time.